Ikhlasulov/Ikhlasulov/README.md

 I am a developer of bespoke scripts and programs tailored for the annihilation and obliteration within the Windows operating system.
 I also provide services for editing photos and video/audio editing.
 You can reach out to me via social links for these services, with modest charges and assured quality of workmanship.

-***Please note that the scripts and programs are not designed to cause harm to individuals or companies.
-Any actions taken with them are your responsibility, as they are provided for informational purposes only.***

 <img align="right" height="185" width="375" alt="" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Ikhlasulov&layout=compact" />

 ### Personal Info:

-- 🖨 I’m working with Batch, C, C++, C#, etc.
+- 🖨 I’m working with Batch, Qt, C, C++, etc.
 - 🧮 I’m exploring UNIX.
 - 💀 Fact: All disclaimers are but a mere cloak.